benjamincrozat/content/posts/laravel-11.md

 }
 ```

-With Laravel 11, you can now define your casting through a `casts()` method in your model, giving you a chance to use static methods from the class doing the casting.
+With Laravel 11, you can now define your casting through a `casts()` method in your model, giving you a chance to use static methods with parameters.
 This is how it looks:

 ```php
 class User extends Model